gdp-stack/gdp-stack/README.md

-# 👋 Bonjour, je suis Guillaume de Place
+# 👋 Hello, I am Guillaume de Place

 After a degree in financial engineering and a few years' professional experience, I decided to change careers and move into development.

 ---

-## 🌟 Qui suis-je ?
+## 🌟 Qui I am ?

 - 🔭 I’m currently **finishing my training as an Application Designer and Developer at <a href="https://oclock.io/" target="blank">O'Clock</a> school**
 - 🌱 I’m mainly learning **Node, React, Docker, Python**